 Average cost per query – this is key to establishing if you’re saving money by using social media to deliver customer service as opposed to phone or email.
 Likewise, in becoming more efficient at responding to queries, you might also be able to bring the cost per response down for social media.

-To calculate your current average cost per enquiry, take the overall cost of social customer service delivery including colleague salary and any tools you’re using and divide by the number of queries you receive on social media.
+To calculate your current average cost per enquiry, take the overall cost of social customer service delivery including colleague salary and any social customer service tools you’re using and divide by the number of queries you receive on social media.
 This could be measured in a month/week/day or whichever is most relevant to you to get an accurate picture of cost. 💰

 Channel shift - if your organisation can deliver faster and more cost-effective customer support through social media than through traditional channels, then the more activity you can move towards social media and away from phone and email the better.
 Therefore, metrics that look at what percentage of your inbound customer service activity you were able to transfer to social media, or changes in the number of questions coming through to each channel are extremely valuable. ➡️